PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 This allows you to see the ntp_servers object content read from the NGFW.
 In this case the servers are configured.
 An empty value is typically the result of an empty NGFW configuration or an incorrect capture_object XPath.
+If the test results aren't as expected review the running configuration to make sure it aligns with the context output.

 This test looks good so lets move on to the next one.

 Password Complexity
 ~~~~~~~~~~~~~~~~~~~

-For this test we'll focus on the highlights.
+For this test we'll just cover the highlights.
 Review the previous NTP servers test for attribute explanations.

 This test checks to see if password complexity is enabled and if the minimum password length is >=12.
 The CLI command to view the NTP configuration is `show deviceconfig system ntp-servers`.

 .. code-block:: bash
     :emphasize-lines: 1, 6, 11-21
-    :name: show deviceconfig system ntp-servers

     admin@homeSkilletFirewall# show mgt-config password-complexity
     (container-tag: mgt-config container-tag: password-complexity)